Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

        Report_Attributes
      - Report attributes are elements in COUNTER reports that describe the nature of usage for an item or affect how the usage is broken down.

-       In COUNTER Master Reports the Report_Attributes report header includes a series of report attributes applied to the report.
+       In COUNTER Reports the Report_Attributes report header includes a series of report attributes applied to the report.
 This affects how the usage is presented (i.e. which columns/elements are included in the report), but it does not change the totals.
      - Attributes_To_Show=\ |lb|\ Access_Type|YOP

    * - Report filters\ |br|\ |lb|
        Report_Filters
      - Report filters can be used to limit the usage returned in a COUNTER report.
-For Standard Views the report filters are pre-set, for Master Reports they can be used to customize the report.
+For Standard Views of the COUNTER Reports the report filters are pre-set, for COUNTER Reports they can be used to customize the report.

        The Report_Filters report header includes a series of report filters applied to the report.
      - Data_Type=Journal

    * - Report_ID
-     - The alphanumeric identifier of a specific Master Report or Standard View.
+     - The alphanumeric identifier of a specific COUNTER Report or Standard View of a COUNTER Report.
      - PR, DR_D1, TR_J3

    * - Report name\ |br|\ |lb|
        Report_Name
-     - The name of a COUNTER Master Report or Standard View.
+     - The name of a COUNTER Report or Standard View of a COUNTER Report.
      - Journal Requests (Excluding OA_Gold)

    * - Report validation tool